Jump to:Page Content

 The sustainable development problem

-Agriculture and hydropower are two cornerstones of Brazil’s ongoing economic expansion.
-This initiative will examine the long-term sustainability of agriculture and hydropower in the context of global climate change and agricultural expansion in the Amazon basin and surrounding areas.
+Hydropower and agriculture are two cornerstones of Brazil’s ongoing economic expansion.
+This initiative examines the long-term sustainability of region’s water cycle and hydropower in the context of global climate change and agricultural expansion in the Amazon basin and surrounding areas.

-At what point does deforestation and associated increases in cultivated area in the Amazon and surrounding areas cause declines in rainfall large enough that the changes in region’s water cycle begin to significantly impact the integrity of the remaining forest ecosystems, the region’s agricultural productivity and its hydropower?
+At what point does forest loss in the Amazon and surrounding areas cause declines in rainfall large enough that the changes in region’s water cycle begin to significantly impact the integrity of the remaining forest ecosystems, the region’s water cycle and its hydropower?
 Are these environmental responses to increasing land transformation and human-induced climate change relatively smooth or are there key thresholds beyond which abrupt changes occur?
 How much will land-cover change trigger the instability of the Amazonian water cycle given climate change scenarios, and what are the implications of the projected changes in water for the hydropower policy in Brazil?

 Solving a practical problem of sustainable development